 Interaction of Tariscope with 3CX v20

-Starting with Tariscope 4.7, a new script has been developed for the Tariscope Observer application, which transmits commands to restrict subscribers or remove these restrictions to a separate TSconnector application.
+Starting with Tariscope 4.6.7, a new script has been developed for the Tariscope Observer application, which transmits commands to restrict subscribers or remove these restrictions to a separate TSconnector application.
 This application is installed on the server with 3CX v20, and it directly sends commands to this PBX.
 There are separate applications for Windows and Linux, depending on which operating system 3CX runs on.
-The diagram of the interaction of the Tariscope billing system (call accounting system) with 3CX is shown in Figure 1.
+For the restriction feature to work in Tariscope, it does not matter which system Tariscope is running on, whether Windows or Linux.

 Figure 1